initia-labs/vip-scoring-tutorial/README.md

 }
 ```

-You can add deployer address to whitelist by calling `add_deployer_script` function.
+You can add a deployer address to the whitelist by calling `add_deployer_script` function.
 This function is only callable by the chain.

 ```typescript
 const msg = new MsgExecuteMessages(validatorAddr, [